watchfulli/XCloner-Wordpress/README.md

 ## UPGRADE

-You can do it easily from the Wordpress backend.
+You can do it easily from the WordPress backend.

 ## Frequently Asked Questions